linuxfrorg/linuxfr.org/Container.md

 At this point, the documentation will give you `docker compose` commands, but you should be able to use `podman compose` without any issue.

-To init the SQL database schema, you need to wait upto the `database` container to be ready to listen MySQL connections.
+To init the SQL database schema, you need to wait up to the `database` container to be ready to listen MySQL connections.

 For example, you should see in the logs: